Rockies vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jake Fraley and the Cincinnati Reds will meet Kris Bryant and the Colorado Rockies on Monday at Coors Field, at 8:40 PM ET.
+Brandon Williamson will start for the Cincinnati Reds against Kris Bryant and the Colorado Rockies on Tuesday at 8:40 PM ET.

-The favored Reds have -125 moneyline odds against the underdog Rockies, who are listed at +105.
-The contest's total has been listed at 11.5 runs.
+The Reds are listed as +110 moneyline underdogs in this matchup with the Rockies (-130).
+The over/under for the contest is set at 12.5 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.